Genocide Memorial Museum In Rwanda

 Bisesero Memorial center

-Situated in Karongi District, western Province of Rwanda.
+Situated in Karongi District, Western Province of Rwanda.
 More than 27,000 victims of genocide are buried here.
-They were killed after a brave and long resistance and self defense until they were betrayed by French soldiers.
-This memorial is composed of nine small buildings which represent the nine communes that formerly made up the province of Kibuye – on the way to Nyungwe forest national park.
+They were killed after a brave and long resistance and self-defense until they were betrayed by French soldiers.
+This memorial is composed of nine small buildings that represent the nine communes that formerly made up the province of Kibuye – on the way to Nyungwe forest national park.
 One should remember that this site, where the memorial has been built, is now called “Hill of Resistance” because of the heroic resistance mounted by the people of Bisesero against their assassins.

 Ntarama genocide memorial Site

-From Volcanoes National park, we have Nyungwe Forest, located in south western part of Rwanda, about 5-6hours drive from Kigali Rwanda Capital.
-Along this route we have some genocide memorials and historical museums such as Murambi Genocide memorial and well as Nyanza King’s palace.
+From Volcanoes National park, we have Nyungwe Forest, located in southwestern part of Rwanda, about an 5-6hours drive from Kigali Rwanda Capital.
+Along this route, we have some genocide memorials and historical museums such as the Murambi Genocide memorial and well as Nyanza King’s palace.

-Nyungwe National Park is a home to 13 primate species which include Chimpanzees, colobus monkeys, Blue monkeys, golden monkeys, Baboons, Vervets and Red-tailed monkeys among others.
-The popular tourist activities include Chimpanzee tracking, Black and white colobus monkeys tracking, canopy walk, bird watching, forest walk through different trails and tea harvesting among others.
+Nyungwe National Park is home to 13 primate species which include Chimpanzees, colobus monkeys, Blue monkeys, golden monkeys, Baboons, Vervets, and Red-tailed monkeys among others.
+The popular tourist activities include Chimpanzee tracking, Black and white colobus monkeys tracking, canopy walk, bird watching, forest walk through different trails, and tea harvesting among others.

-We end with Akagera National Park located in the Eastern part of Rwanda on Tanzania boarder.
-It is just 3 hours drive from Kigali, famous for game drive, boat ride along Lake Ihema and bird watching among others.
+We end with Akagera National Park located in the Eastern part of Rwanda on the Tanzania border.
+It is just 3 hours drive from Kigali, famous for game drive, a boat ride along Lake Ihema, and bird watching among others.

 Getting to Rwanda

-If you need a visa to Rwanda (varies depending to your country of residence), you must apply before going to Rwanda.
-Rwanda Visa can be obtained from Rwandan consulate in your home country, or apply online.
-For tourists expecting to go beyond Rwanda and need multiple entry, you can apply for East African Tourist Visa that allow you multiple entry in Uganda, Rwanda and Kenya and valid for 90 days.
+If you need a visa to Rwanda (varies depending on your country of residence), you must apply before going to Rwanda.
+Rwanda Visa can be obtained from the Rwandan consulate in your home country, or apply online.
+For tourists expecting to go beyond Rwanda and need multiple entries, you can apply for an East African Tourist Visa that allows you multiple entries in Uganda, Rwanda, and Kenya and valid for 90 days.